rezacrat/rezacrat/README.md

 ## Custom domain (optional)

-If you have your own domain, add it under **Settings → Pages → Custom domain**, then point your domain's DNS at GitHub Pages per their docs.
+If you have your own domain, add it under **Settings → Pages → Custom domain**, then point your domain's DNS at GitHub Pages per their docs.-ـ